peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         PeterO.IByteReader input);

-Reads bytes from a data source and converts the bytes from a given ncoding to a text string.In the .NET implementation, this method is implemented as an extension ethod to any object implementing ICharacterEncoding and can be called s follows: "encoding.DecodeString(input)".
-If the object's class lready has a DecodeToString method with the same parameters, that ethod takes precedence over this extension method.
+Reads bytes from a data source and converts the bytes from a given encoding to a text string.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows: "encoding.DecodeString(input)".
+If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>